-Mobilizing the members of the UNSC that are also members of the broader Group of Friends of R2P has been a key goal of the Global Centre’s UNSC engagement.
-In this regard the Global Centre hosts regular dinners amongst states serving on the UNSC who are also members of the Group of Friends to discuss situations where populations are facing, or are threatened by, mass atrocity crimes.
+One of the Global Centre’s key strategies in its engagement with the UNSC has been to mobilize Council members who also belong to the Group of Friends of R2P.
+In this regard, the Global Centre hosts regular dinners amongst states serving on the UNSC who are also members of the Group of Friends to discuss situations where populations are facing, or are threatened by, mass atrocity crimes.
 UN Security Council Ambassadors come together to explore strategic steps to advance practical measures aimed at preventing or halting atrocities.
-Such meetings also provide a space to discuss ways to improve the UN Security Council’s working methods.
+Such meetings also provide a space to discuss ways to improve the Council’s working methods.

-There have been increasing calls by UN member states and civil society for voluntary restraint on the use of the veto by the Permanent Members of the Security Council, known as the “P5,” in mass atrocity situations.
+Over the last decade there has been growing support for the voluntary restraint on the use of the veto by the permanent members of the Security Council, known as the “P5,” in mass atrocity situations.
 The failure of the UNSC to protect civilians from mass atrocity crimes – genocide, war crimes, ethnic cleansing and crimes against humanity – has severely impaired its credibility in the eyes of the wider UN membership and the public.

-Since October 2011 the veto has been exercised thirteen times by two of the UNSC’s permanent members – Russia (thirteen) and China – (seven, plus one abstention) on resolutions meant to address crimes against humanity and war crimes committed against the Syrian people.
-Those vetoes undermined the legitimacy of the UNSC, shielded perpetrators from accountability and cost lives.
-The UNSC has similarly failed to pass substantive resolutions regarding the situation in Myanmar, which the Human Rights Council-authorized Fact-Finding Mission has determined may amount to genocide.
+Since 2011 the veto has been exercised dozens of times by one or more P5 states, most notably China, Russia and the United States.
+Many of the vetoes have blocked the adoption of resolutions meant to address crimes against humanity and/or war crimes committed against populations in Israel and the Occupied Palestinian Territory, Mali, South Sudan, Sudan, Syria, Ukraine, Yemen and more.
+In this time, the threat of the veto has also inhibited action on other crises.
+These vetoes have undermined the legitimacy of the UNSC, shielded perpetrators from accountability and cost lives.
+The UNSC has similarly failed to pass substantive resolutions regarding the situations in Ethiopia and Myanmar, despite Human Rights Council-mandated investigative mechanisms finding evidence of mass atrocity crimes.

 Veto restraint in atrocity situations was first suggested by French Foreign Minister Hubert Védrine in 2001 and later announced again by President François Hollande in his address to the UN General Assembly in 2013, and further articulated in more detail by French Foreign Minister Laurent Fabius in an op-ed in the New York Times on 4 October 2013.